StratusOnMaestro Studio Ensemble

 Enable UI Extensions

 UI Extensions are a new feature.
-It is not enabled by default to minimize confusion to Maestro Studio Solo's users.
+It is not enabled by default to minimize confusion to Maestro Studio Ensemble's users.
 In the future, it will be enabled by default, but for now, you just need to toggle ON the Enable UI Extensions toggle button, as shown in the following screenshot:

 Importing an Azure Application into the Visual Designer